Aggressive Iowa Drug Possession Lawyer

 With an experienced Iowa drug possession attorney, we can help you understand why you are being charged, and explain the potential penalties for conviction.
 Fortunately, for you, we have the experience necessary to help you fight your charges every step of the way.

-Denying Allegations of Drug Possession
+Denying Allegations of Drug Possession in Des Moines

 When being accused of drug possession in Iowa it may seem that you are backed into a corner and you’re dealing with an open and shut case.
 Through a search, the police find the drug on a person’s body or in their car, and all of the right elements are met for a conviction.
 However, any time the police perform a search of a person’s body or their property, they must go along with that person’s Constitutional rights.